nadsbuhdha/portfolio-project-5/README.md

 ### Product detail

-The product detail page features The name of the product, a larger version of the product image, the the product brand, the price, the product rating and a short description of the product.
+The product detail page features The name of the product, a larger version of the product image, the  product brand, the price, the product rating and a short description of the product.
 Users can favourite the product from here.
 User can select the size and quantity of the product from this page.
 Once size and quantity users can either add the product to the bag or continue to shop.